CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a well-structured skill description that clearly identifies its niche (Gamma API v1.0 setup/authentication), provides explicit trigger guidance with natural user phrases, and answers both what and when.
-The main weakness is that the capability description is somewhat narrow — it could benefit from listing a few more specific actions beyond initial setup, but for a setup-focused skill this is appropriate.
+This is a well-structured skill description with clear 'what' and 'when' clauses, strong trigger terms, and a distinct niche focused on Gamma API v1.0 setup.
+Its main weakness is that the capability description is somewhat narrow — it could benefit from listing more specific concrete actions beyond initial authentication and first request.
+Overall, it's a solid description that would perform well in skill selection.

 DimensionReasoningScore